-4.0 Public attitudes
+5.0 Public attitude

-- 4.1 Public attitudes to the dangers of illegal plying for hire are a significant problem.
-Most will accept that there are risks involved in getting into a vehicle that is not a taxi or a pre-booked private hire vehicle and yet late at night, particularly after visiting a pub or club, many people seem to be prepared to jump into any vehicle that comes their way. - Licensing Officers have, on occasions, intervened to warn unaccompanied women not to get into unlicensed vehicles, unfortunately, the most common response is that they don't care they just want to go home, a not uncommon response is abuse. - 4.2 Some members of the public seem to think that Licensing Officers are on the streets in the early hours of the morning for no purpose other than to prevent them getting home.
-These can be unhelpful, abusive and on occasions threatening.
+- 5.1 Public attitudes to the dangers of illegal plying for hire are a significant problem.
+Most people will accept that there are risks involved in getting into a vehicle that is not a taxi or a pre-booked private hire vehicle.
+However, many people just want to get home quickly and don't consider what the consequences may be! - 5.2 Licensing Officers have on occasions intervened to warn unaccompanied women not to get into unlicensed vehicles.
+Unfortunately the most common response is that they don't care and they just want to go home.
+Another not uncommon response is verbal abuse towards officers.

-- 4.3 Some members of the public seem to think (wrongly) that it is far cheaper to get in a private hire vehicle, illegally plying for hire then to get a hackney carriage. - 4.4 There have been a number of publicity campaigns to inform the public about safe travel home using taxis and private hire vehicles and of the dangers of getting into unlicensed vehicles.
-These seem to have had little impact on the problem except for short periods following a serious incident e.g. a sexual assault on a passenger in a vehicle illegally plying for hire.

-Officers will, however, continue to take advantage of any opportunities that arise to publicise this issue.
+- 5.3 Some members of the public seem to think that Licensing Officers are on the streets in the early hours of the morning for no purpose other than to prevent them getting home.
+These can be unhelpful, abusive and on occasions threatening. - 5.4 Some members of the public seem to think (wrongly) that it is far cheaper to get in a private hire vehicle that is illegally plying for hire than to get a hackney carriage. - 5.5 There have been a number of publicity campaigns to inform the public about safe travel home using taxis and private hire vehicles and to warn them of the dangers of getting into unlicensed vehicles.
+These seem to have had little impact on the problem except for short periods following a serious incident e.g. a sexual assault on a passenger in a vehicle illegally plying for hire. - 5.6 Officers will, however, continue to take advantage of any opportunities that arise to publicise this issue.

-5.0 Enforcement Activity
+6.0 Enforcement Activity